istio/istio.io/content/en/docs/tasks/security/citadel-config/auth-sds/index.md

 These issues can be addressed by enabling the SDS identity provision flow.
 This workflow can be described as follows:

-1. The workload sidecar Envoy requests the key and certificates from Istio
+1. The workload sidecar Envoy requests the key and certificates from the Istio
    Agent: Istio Agent is the SDS server.
    In the request, Envoy passes a Kubernetes service account JWT to the agent.